heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 ## Threads cannot be detected.

 If a thread is using the code or data in a library, unloading or reloading that library will crash ICPP.
+ICPP does not know what threads are running or which libraries they depend on.

 # Compiler errors.